citrix-openstack/blogentries/xenapinfs.md

 ### XenServer with OpenStack
-For the demo [Devstack](https://github.com/openstack-dev/devstack) was used to install a development OpenStack on a XenServer 6.1.
+For the demo [Devstack](https://github.com/openstack-dev/devstack) was used to install a development OpenStack on XenServer 6.1.
 For the demo, only one XenServer was used, however, it is possible to use a totally different XenServer for cinder operations.
 The only requirement is, that __Nova plugins must be installed on the XenServer used for volume operations__ (the one specified in `cinder.conf`).